therdm/reactiv/README.md

 ## Getting started

-This package provides powerful state management capabilities through a reactive approach.
-Users can define reactive variables by utilizing the Reactive<T> class, allowing them to create instances of variables with automatic change tracking.
-For example, a user can define a reactive variable like Reactive<int> myVar;, where myVar represents a reactive variable of type int.
+This package offers a comprehensive set of functionalities for state management through a reactive approach.
+Users can define reactive variables by utilizing the `Reactive<T>` class.
+For example, a user can define a reactive variable like `Reactive<int> data;`, where `data` represents a reactive variable of type `int`.

-To consume and react to changes in the reactive variable within the user interface, this package offers the Reaction widget.
-By wrapping the desired widget or UI component with the Reaction widget and specifying controller.myVar as the cause, the widget will be rebuilt whenever changes occur in myVar.
-This ensures that the UI stays in sync with the state changes, providing a reactive and responsive user experience.
+Within the user interface, developers can leverage the `Observer` widget provided by the package.
+By using the `listen` parameter of the `Observer` widget and specifying `controller.data`, developers can establish a connection between the widget and the reactive variable.
+Whenever changes occur in the `data` variable, the corresponding `update` functionality will be triggered, causing the widget to be rebuilt and reflecting the updated state.
+This ensures that the user interface remains synchronized with the changes in the reactive variable, providing a seamless and reactive user experience.

-In addition to state management, this package also provides a comprehensive dependency injection system.
-Users can easily inject singleton instances of classes into their application using the provided dependency injection mechanisms.
+Alongside state management, this package includes a powerful dependency injection system facilitated by the `Dependency` class.
+Users can easily inject singleton instances of classes into their application using the `Dependency.put<T>(T dependency)` method.
+This method allows developers to register and associate a singleton instance of class `T` with the dependency injection system.

-This enables the seamless integration of shared instances throughout the application, promoting code re-usability and modular design.
+To retrieve the registered singleton instance, users can simply use the `Dependency.find<T>()` method.
+This enables convenient access to the desired dependencies within the application, allowing for efficient and modular code design.

-This package includes functionality to find and retrieve instances of singleton classes from the dependency registry.
-This allows users to access the desired dependencies whenever needed within their application.
-Furthermore, the package provides the capability to remove singleton instances from the dependency registry, allowing for dynamic management and disposal of dependencies when they are no longer required.
+Furthermore, this package offers the flexibility to remove singleton instances from the dependency registry when they are no longer needed.
+Developers can achieve this by utilizing the `Dependency.delete<T>()` method, which effectively deletes the singleton instance associated with class `T` from the dependency registry.

-Overall, this package offers a cohesive and efficient solution for reactive state management along with dependency injection support, empowering developers to build robust and highly modular applications.
+By combining state management through reactive variables with seamless dependency injection management, this package empowers developers to build highly reactive, modular, and maintainable applications.

 ## Usage